brettz9/webappfind/README.md

 1. Integrate functionality into https://github.com/brettz9/filebrowser-enhanced
 1. When [AsYouWish](https://github.com/brettz9/asyouwish/) is in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons")
 1. Option to enable file: protocol (though mention it is risky for security and privacy); report issue to FF if issue not already added (also for better means than '*' for add-on communication?)
-1. Option to confirm reading and/or saving of data upon each attempt
+1. Option to confirm reading and/or saving of data upon each attempt and/or display the proposed diffs before saving.
+(See "Implementation notes" section).
 1. Piggyback on drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app.
 1. Add a mode to get notifications for updates to files (e.g., in case the "view"'d contents get updated by another app after the initial load into WebAppFind)
 1. Listen for unregistration of protocols to disable acting on future messages from them (only relevant for pages already loaded in this session)
 1. Option to avoid or allow new tabs for same URI/method/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
+1. Open up wiki for custom type documentation/links with "proposal", "accepted", etc. statuses similar to the WhatWG meta tags wiki?
+Even if filetypes.json is used with "register" on "defaultHandlers", it may be convenient to have a separate spec URL, including for cases where the file extension is used without filetypes.json.
 1. "Demos"
     1. Demos ought to use cookie-using full screen option for HTML and SVG
     1. Get HTML CodeMirror to use closetag, html5complete, matchTags (in addition to JS ones if mixed mode can support), use the preview option?; http://codemirror.net/demo/widget.html for line bars in linting (html, css, javascript)? linting for HTML? (jslint can do some)